-Digitization of supply chain not just boost tracking of reefer container itself, but also offers better management and control on the cargo.
+Digitization of the supply chain not just boost tracking of reefer container itself, but also offers better management and control on the cargo.

-It includes fresh products, personal care products, pharmaceuticals, seafood, vegetables, dairy, meat, fruits, plants, etc. The main goal is to prevent the contamination of perishable goods during transportation.
+This includes fresh products, personal care products, pharmaceuticals, seafood, vegetables, dairy, meat, fruits, plants, etc. The main goal is to prevent the contamination of perishable goods during transportation.

 Remember, as the temperature increases; the product spoilage rate increases.
 Without a temperature monitoring system, food items such as meat, fish, veggies, etc. spoil fast.